Marmaray: History

-The project involved building a 13.6 km tunnel under the Bosphorus and upgrading 63 km of suburban railway lines to create a 76.6 km high-capacity passenger line between Halkalı and Gebze, along with the provision of 440 electric multiple unit carriages.
+The project involved building a 13.6 km tunnel under the Bosphorus and upgrading 63 km of existing suburban railway lines to create a 76.6 km high-capacity passenger line between Halkalı and Gebze, along with the provision of 440 electric multiple unit carriages.

 First phase

 The contract for the project was awarded to a Japanese-Turkish consortium led by Taisei Corporation in July 2004.
 The consortium included Gama Endustri Tesisleri Imalat ve Montaj and Nurol Construction.

 The Bosphorus (Istanbul Strait) is crossed by a 1.4 km earthquake-proofed immersed tube, assembled from 11 sections – eight are 135 m long, two are 98.5 m, and one element is 110 m.
-Each section weigh up to 18,000 tons.
+Each section weighs up to 18,000 tons.
 The tube was placed 60 m below sea level, beneath 55 m of water and 4.6 m of earth.
 It is accessed via tunnels bored from Kazlıçeşme on the European side and Ayrılıkçeşmesi on the Asian side of Istanbul and represents the world's deepest undersea immersed tube tunnel.
 Fire-resistant concrete developed in Norway was essential for the safety of the project.

 Construction started in May 2004 and the Marmaray tunnel was completed on September 23, 2008, with a formal ceremony to mark its completion on October 13.